- Home

 7. Curiosity may reduce aggression

-Some research has suggested that being curious may improve people’s ability to handle their actions in emotionally charged situations.
+Some research has suggested that being curious may improve people’s ability to handle their actions in emotional situations.

-For example, this study found that more curious people were less likely to be aggressive towards people who hurt their feelings than those who were less curious.
+For example, this study found that more curious people were less likely to be aggressive towards people who hurt their feelings.

-Other studies also concluded that being curious on a daily basis reduced a person’s likelihood to be aggressive, while lower curiosity levels were linked with an increased likelihood of aggression.
+Other studies also concluded that daily curiosity reduced a person’s likelihood of being aggressive, while lower curiosity levels were linked with an increased likelihood.

-Experts suggest these findings could be due to the fact that curiosity encourages people to be more open-minded; which can foster more balanced relationships where people feel seen, heard, and mutually understood.
+Experts suggest these findings could be because curiosity encourages open-mindedness, which can foster relationships where people feel seen, heard, and mutually understood.

 8. Curiosity can increase empathy

-Being curious about other people can help us to be more empathetic because it exposes us to views and experiences that are different from our own.
+Being curious about other people can help us be more empathetic because it exposes us to different views from our own.

 Psychologist Carl Rogers described empathy as “seeing the world through the eyes of others, not seeing your world reflected in their eyes.
 To be truly empathetic and understand another person’s perspective, feelings, and motivations, you have to be curious about that person.”